vision2learn/v2l-pattern-library/src/site/videos/transcripts/cs3_u1_s1_p3_importance.md

 **Abraham:** There are two important pieces of legislation concerning IP rights.
 The Copyright Design and Patents Act 1988 [CDPA] deals with copyright, including copyright in databases, and defines what a database is.
 The Copyright and Rights in Databases Regulations 1997 [CRDR] establishes what database rights are.

 **Nicole:** Information systems are present in most industries.
-Finance and insurance, education, Health services, Manufacturing, Telecommunications, Data processing and hosting and Government agencies of course.
+Finance and insurance,

+Education, Health services, Manufacturing, Telecommunications, Data processing and hosting and Government agencies of course.

 **Abraham:** Common types of information systems are ‘transaction processing’, ‘management information’, ‘decision-support’, and ‘executive support’ systems.
 Poor security in information systems can leave an organisations systems and services at risk.
 It is therefore very important that cyber security is in place at all levels.
 Cyber security here involves personal information in most cases and GDPR compliance is a legal requirement.

-**Nicole:** For further information regarding this subject please check out our other video links below.